klannk/DynaTMT-py/README.md

 ## Usage
 ### Loading data
 DynaTMT by default uses ProteomeDiscoverer Peptide or PSM file outputs in tab-delimited text.
 Relevant column headers are automatically extracted from the input file and processed accordingly.
-    **Important Note:** DynaTMT assumes heavy labelled modifications to be named according to ProteomeDiscoverer or the custom TMT/SILAC lysine modification, respectively.
-The custom TMT/Lysine modification is necessary, since search engines are not compatible with two modifications on the same residue at the same time.
-Thus the heavy lysine as used during SILAC collides with the TMT modification at the lysine.
-To overcome this problem it is necessary to create a new chemical modification combining the two modification masses.
-Please name these modification as follows:
+**Important Note:** DynaTMT assumes heavy labelled modifications to benamed according to ProteomeDiscoverer or the custom TMT/SILAC lysinemodification, respectively.
+The custom TMT/Lysine modification isnecessary, since search engines are not compatible with twomodifications on the same residue at the same time.
+Thus the heavylysine as used during SILAC collides with the TMT modification at thelysine.
+To overcome this problem it is necessary to create a newchemical modification combining the two modification masses.
+Pleasename these modification as follows:

-    *Label:13C(6)15N(4) – Heavy Arginine (PD default modification, DynaTMT searches for Label string in modifications) *TMTK8 – (Modification at lysines, +237.177 average modification mass) *TMTproK8 -  (Modification at lysines, +312.255 average modification mass)
+* Label:13C(6)15N(4) – Heavy Arginine (PD default modification, DynaTMTsearches for Label string in modifications)
+* TMTK8 – (Modification at lysines, +237.177 average modification mass)
+* TMTproK8 -  (Modification at lysines, +312.255 average modificationmass)

-    Alternatively, it is possible to input a plain text file containing Protein Accession or Identifiers in the first column, Ion Injection times in the second column (optional) and Peptide/PSM Modifications in the third column.
-All following columns are assumed to be TMT intensities, no matter the column names.
-For plain text files naming of the columns is irrelevant, as long as no duplicate column names are used.
+Alternatively, it is possible to input a plain text file containingProtein Accession or Identifiers in the first column, Ion Injectiontimes in the second column (optional) and Peptide/PSM Modifications inthe third column.
+All following columns are assumed to be TMTintensities, no matter the column names.
+For plain text files namingof the columns is irrelevant, as long as no duplicate column names areused.
 You can change the all default column and modification names in the source code of the package if needed.

-'''
     import pandas as pd

     df = pd.read_csv("PATH",sep='\t',header=0)
-'''

 ## Workflow